vonkimber/sfcorp-simple-motor-relay-api/README.md

 * **Relay doesn’t click**: Ensure the board is powered (12 V) and ground is shared with your serial adapter.

 ---

-Now you’re ready to integrate motorized screens or other RS‑232 relays into your product with a fully configurable, plug‑and‑play Python package.
-Enjoy!